France sets its military goals as war is back in Europe | Law-Order

 - France

-French President Emmanuel Macron is to unveil Wednesday the country's military strategy through the end of the decade for his nuclear-armed country, in the midst of Russia's war in Ukraine.
+President Emmanuel Macron said Wednesday that France's military strategy must strengthen the country as an independent, respected nuclear-armed power through the end of the decade, warning against a risk of escalation and other global effects of Russia's war in Ukraine.

-France's so-called ''national strategic review'' is meant to define how the country's defence will look in 2030 — but it won't mention budget details, which are to be provided in a later bill.
+Russia's aggression toward Ukraine “may precede broader geopolitical rivalries and a future that we have no reason to accept with fatalism”, Macron said, as he was unveiling France's so-called “national strategic review”, meant to define how the country's defence will look in 2030.

-According to a French top military official, the new strategy will allow France to “reaffirm its ambition to be a balancing power by 2030 on the international scene,” with a strengthened global influence.
-The official spoke anonymously in line with the French presidency's practices.
+France wants to be an “independent, respected, agile power at the heart of the European strategic autonomy” with strong links to the Atlantic alliance, Macron described.

-As war is back on the European continent, France wants to focus on boosting the European Union's defense capacity building — the bloc of 27 nations's security is still largely dependent on the U.S. and NATO.
+As war is back on the European continent, France wants to focus on boosting the European Union's defence capacity building -- the bloc of 27 nations' security is still largely dependent on the US and NATO.

+“When peace is back in Ukraine, we will need to draw all the consequences” via a “new security architecture” on the continent, Macron said.

+He insisted a “credible, modern” nuclear dissuasion is key.
+France is the only EU country with nuclear weapons.

+Macron was to be airlifted Wednesday afternoon to France's newest nuclear attack submarine, the Suffren, before meeting later in the day with some elite Navy commando members.

+“Our nuclear forces contribute through their own existence to the security of France and Europe,” he stressed.

-“The war in Ukraine allowed us to move forward considerably on European defense,” the French official said.
-“We now are in a situation where France is the only country of the European Union with the nuclear weapon.
-It gives us a special responsibility.''
-In rare public comments about France's nuclear doctrine, Macron recently spoke about its implementation in the context of the war in Ukraine, suggesting a potential nuclear ballistic attack from Russia in the region would not bring any nuclear response from Paris.
+In rare public comments on the issue, Macron recently suggested a potential nuclear ballistic attack from Russia in the region would not bring any nuclear response from Paris.

-France's doctrine “is based on what we call the fundamental interests of the nation...they would not at all be at stake'' in such situation, he said on French television last month.
+France's doctrine “is based on what we call the fundamental interests of the nation...They would not at all be at stake” in such a situation, he said on French television last month.

+Macron also insisted Wednesday that European security efforts will make the Atlantic alliance stronger.
+France deployed over 1,000 troops mostly in Romania and Estonia as part of NATO's Rapid Reaction Force following Russia's invasion of Ukraine on Feb 24.

-France's new strategic document provides that the country will maintain a “robust and credible nuclear dissuasion” and a “capacity to lead military operations, including those of high intensity, alone or within a coalition.''
-French troops will also maintain their large presence abroad in an area stretching from sub-Saharan Africa to the Middle-East, through the Horn of Africa.
+France's new strategic document provides that the country will maintain a “capacity to lead military operations, including those of high intensity, alone or within a coalition''.

+French troops will maintain their large presence abroad in an area stretching from sub-Saharan Africa to the Middle-East, through the Horn of Africa, Macron said.

+He said France will launch talks in the coming days with its African partners and regional organizations to make changes to the “status, format and missions of the current French military bases in the Sahel and West Africa.”
+A new organisation, based on cooperation between French and local armed forces, will be finalised withing six months of the discussions, he said.

-Macron's speech will mark the formal end of the so-called Barkhane force after France withdrew its troops from Mali earlier this year following tensions with the ruling junta.
+Macron's speech marks the formal end of the so-called Barkhane force after France withdrew its troops from Mali earlier this year following tensions with the ruling junta.

-French operations to help fighting Islamic extremists Africa's Sahel region are focusing on Niger, Chad and Burkina Faso, where the country has about 3,000 troops.
-France in the future aims at working “in partnership” with the concerned countries and at reducing the “exposure and visibility” of its troops to focus on support in terms of equipment, training and intelligence, the French official said.
+French operations to help fighting Islamic extremists in Africa's Sahel region are focusing on Niger, Chad and Burkina Faso, where the country has about 3,000 troops.

 Amid other strategic goals, France aims at contributing to the stability of the Indo-Pacific zone and at ensuring freedom of action in “global common spaces” including deep seabed, high seas, outer space and cyberspace.